 Double chocolate espresso cookies are simple to make and feature a deep chocolate flavor that's brought out even more by espresso powder.
 Chocolate chunks round out these soft, hearty cookies.

-Given that five out of the last six recipes on this blog are savory, if there was ever a time to share a good, old-fashioned cookie recipe with you – this would be it.
+Given that five out of the last six recipes on this blog are savory, if there was ever a time to share a good, old-fashioned cookie recipe with you, this would be it.

 For these cookies however, I wanted the taste of espresso to shine through in the end result.
 I added two teaspoons of espresso powder for a deep, dark flavor that pairs so well with the chocolate dough and dark chocolate chunks studded throughout.
-These cookies may be on the smaller side but they're packed with flavor!
+These cookies may be on the smaller side but they're packed with flavor.

-These double chocolate espresso cookies are on the smaller side as I used a one-tablespoon capacity cookie scoop.
+These double chocolate espresso cookies are on the smaller side as I used a one-tablespoon capacity cookie scoop (affiliate link).
 While the thought of a BIG cookie is always appealing, keeping these guys small was intentional as I'm envisioning them as a fab addition to a holiday cookie plate or a dessert tray any time of year.
 In those instances maaaaybe you're like me in that you like to sample a little bit of everything.
 Smaller cookies mean you get to try more varieties of them (at least by my logic).
-Of course, feel free to use a bigger cookie scoop if you’d prefer!

 Double Chocolate Espresso Cookies

-- 2/3 cup granulated sugar
+- ⅔ cup granulated sugar

-- 1/2 cup brown sugar
+- ½ cup brown sugar

 - 1 egg

-- 1 1/2 tsp vanilla extract
+- 1 ½ teaspoon vanilla extract

-- 1 1/2 cup all-purpose flour
+- 1 ½ cup all-purpose flour

-- 2 tsp espresso powder
+- 2 teaspoon espresso powder

-- 1 cup dark chocolate chunks
+- 1 cup dark chocolate chunks or chips

 - Preheat oven to 325°F. Cream together butter, sugars, the egg, and vanilla extract in a bowl until light and fluffy.

-- Stir in chocolate chunks.
+- Stir in chocolate chunks/chips.